-From the bestselling author of Eating Animals and Extremely Loud and Incredibly Close - a brilliant, fresh take on climate change and what we can do about it
+From the bestselling author of Eating Animals, a brilliantly fresh and accessible take on climate change - and what we can do about it

 Read this book.
 Saving Planet Earth starts right here, right now

 We Are The Weather: Saving The Planet Begins At Breakfast is optimistic not because Foer minimises the crisis, but because of his claim that ordinary people have a chance of ameliorating it . . .
 I have not had meat at lunch since I read the book, and that makes me feel even better than having solar panels.

 A warning: this is a life-changing book and will alter your relationship to food forever

 Since I finished the book I have been following his advice.
 I hope others will too.
 The future of the planet is in our hands - or rather, it's on our plates

 Safran Foer's new approach, measured and moderate, gives me hope